-This page will be a gold mine of old and new knowledge of how to supply sprouted seed, popular DIY treats from home, tips on getting fussy eaters to try new things even worming syrup sweeteners.
+This page will be a gold mine of old and new knowledge of how to supply sprouted seed, popular DIY bird treats from home, tips on getting fussy eaters to try new things even worming syrup sweeteners.

 How to sprout seeds for your birds